beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/README.md

 ## Upgrading Disconnected Nautobot Server

 The process of upgrading Nautobot is relatively simple unless you are operating your server in an air-gapped environment where certain luxuries such as a Pulp3 Content Server are not present.
-This leads to some unique steps that must be taken to upgrade the nautobot server with the least amount of headaches possible.
-I will be covering both the Normal upgrade process as well as the disconnected process.
-That way you can compare the two different processes.
+I will be covering both the Normal upgrade process as well as the confusing process.
+That way, you can compare the two different methods.

 ## Closing Comments